20241230 Adversarial vs. collaborative

 Read post

-20240923 Heart Sutra
+20240923 Heart sutra

 This page is part of my exploration of Mahayana Buddhism: https://listed.valdelane.net/55455/20241003-mahayana-buddhism "The Heart Sutra is the most widely recited scripture in Mahayana Buddhism.
 It is a text revered by millions of people and regarded as the most succinct presentation of the dharma.
 In its short form, the text summarizes the selfless experience of reality in meditation, and how this transcends our usual way of thinking." —Kazuaki Tanahash Several translations of the Heart S...